GreaterManchesterODA/Digital-Exclusion-Risk-Index/Using the DERI/User Guide.md

 * Local authority name
 * Nation
 * Component score

-## Home page
-The first page is a 'home page' (DERI home page).
-It provides links to the tool guide and the four dashboards that makes up the tool.
-It provides a short description of the dashboards and the DERI score.
-The DERI score is a risk index, providing a number between 0 and 10.
-When the number is closer to ten, the risk of digital exclusion is higher; when the number is closer to 0, the risk is lower.
-For each of the components - also scored 0 to 10 - the score represents the risk of digital exclusion associated with that theme: age, deprivation, or broadband speeds and access.

-## User guide page
-The user guide page provides a simple image of the DERI dashboard, highlighting all of the relevant components of the dashboard, which are replicated through each of the four dashboards.

-## DERI score dashboard
-The DERI score dashboard follows the same visual structure as the individual component dashboards, but the score displayed is built from the three component scores.
-As with the deprivation dashboard, the DERI score dashboard contains the additional drop down box for the IMD score methodology.
-This is because the IMD indicator forms part of the overall DERI score through its inclusion within the deprivation component.

-The DERI score dashboard is linked directly to the component scores so that any changes to the weightings of individual indicators within the component dashboards will also update the DERI score.

-By default, the DERI score dashboard will open with all three components equally weighted.
-However, the button on the top right hand corner of the map allows users to change the relative importance of each indicator.
-Where changes are made to the DERI score weighting, the scores and the associated visualisations (i.e. the map and graph) will be updated automatically.

-## Individual dashboards
-There are four dashboards in the online tool.
-The first, the DERI Score dashboard, focuses on the overall DERI score for each LSOA.
-The remaining dashboards focus on the individual components of the DERI score - demography, broadband access, and deprivation.
-Each of the dashboards is built in much the same way, although each draws on different data and present different information.

 ### Area filter
 The first major component of each dashboard is the area filter, which sits beneath the dashboard title.
 This filter allows a user to choose one or more relevant local authorities, or to choose all local authorities.
 The local authority filter is at a district level, and so a view of county, city-regional, regional or other areas will require a choice of all individual districts within.
 The filter action applies to both the [map](#map) and the [marker graph](#marker-graph).